lunchtime-labs/rhombus-api-docs/README.md

 ## Getting Started

-For instructions on getting up and running, please refer to the README documentation for [Slate][slate].
+For instructions on getting up and running, please refer to the [Slate README][slate].

 ## Updating